HorseWorld rescues neglected, mistreated and abandoned horses, ponies and donkeys, saving the lives of up to 100 animals every year.

 Severn-up was so weak and underweight that he couldn't stand up by himself and his rescuers had to intervene and help him up.
 His owner had dug a grave next to where Severn-up had fallen, clearly just waiting for him to starve to death.
 Our dedicated team managed to get him safely to HorseWorld where he was given emergency care to save his life.

-Miraculously Severn-up pulled through and grew up into a gorgeous horse!
-It took him a long time to trust people but once he was all grown up and loved being around humans he began his ridden career and is now in a wonderful forever home!
+Miraculously Severn-up pulled through and grew into a gorgeous horse!
+It took him a long time to trust people once he was mature and old enough, he began his ridden career and is now in a wonderful forever home!